SanukaE/BotBuilder/README.md

 ## 📱 Community Support

 Need help or want to join our community?
-Connect with us on Discord:
+Connect with us on [Discord](https://discord.gg/fpkASGjwYT).

-<iframe src="https://discord.com/widget?id=1055384504841285682&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>

 ## 📄 License